Week 150

 Assumptions, Limitations, Delimitations

 In this section, you will describe the boundaries and potential limitations of your study.
-Begin this section with an introductory paragraph of less than 250 words that discusses each of the categories and how they might impact the study.
+Begin this section with an introductory paragraph of less than 250 words that discusses each of the categories and how they might impact the analysis.

 Assumptions